 The Duke Center for Research in Autoimmunity and Multiple Sclerosis (DREAMS) is a multidisciplinary group of basic and clinical researchers dedicated to improving our understanding of, and patient care for, MS and autoimmune disease (AI).
+Your gift to DREAMS can help fund this much-needed research.

-Investigators from the basic sciences are studying AI- and MS-related topics including model systems of disease pathology, immune cell regulation, and function, re-myelination, and the role of environmental factors such as diet on MS and AI diseases.
+Investigators from the basic sciences are studying AI- and MS-related topics including model systems of disease pathology, immune cell regulation and function, re-myelination, and the role of environmental factors such as diet on MS and AI diseases.
 Our clinical research includes the neuroimmunological mechanisms associated with diseases including paraneoplastic syndrome, myasthenia gravis, and pediatric infectious disease, while further characterizing the pathoetiology of MS and its subtypes.
 An additional underpinning of DREAMS is its investment in clinical and patient education, as well as the initiation of a dedicated LP clinic that will collect cerebrospinal fluid for future MS and AI research.

 Simon Gregory, PhD, Director of Research